-I would like to begin this review by saying the history world owes a tremendous debt to the Publisher Forgotten Books for digitally re-mastering this important book.
-The book forms a part of a classic reprint series which uses the latest technology to bring to life facsimiles of “historically significant writings.”
+Historians owe a tremendous debt to the Publisher Forgotten Books for digitally re-mastering this important book.
+The book forms a part of a classic reprint series which uses the latest technology to bring to life facsimiles of historically significant writings.

-If ever a book qualified as a historically significant book it is this one.
-In fact, I would go as far to say that it should be on every university reading list covering the early modern period.
-The fact that it is not is not only down to political short-sightedness but the fact that universities are now dominated by revisionist trends that are hostile to economic or deterministic writing.
+If ever a book qualified as a historically significant book, it is this one.
+I would go as far as to say that it should be on every university reading list covering the early modern period.

-In an age when Women’s History writing is dominated by Gender studies, Clark's book is a great antidote to this form of historiography.
-An economic/class based analysis of working women in the 17Th century is an anomaly.
+In an age when women's History writing is dominated by Gender studies, Clark's book is a great antidote to this form of historiography.
+A class-based analysis of working women in the 17th century is an anomaly.
 This was not the case when Clark wrote her book over 80 years ago.

 It would not be an overstatement to label it "a classic work of women's history."
 It is a shame that she only wrote one book.
 While the book has a rigorous academic look to it, Clark was not an academic historian only started to take history seriously at the age of 38.

-The book and Clark herself is sympathetic towards the working women she portrays, and the book contains an underlying anti-capitalist sentiment.
-Born in 1874 Clark was certainly no Marxist but must have been influenced by the growth of Communist ideas towards the late 19th century and early 20th century and would have been radicalized by the crisis gripping world capitalism.
+Clark is very sympathetic towards the working women she portrays.
+The book contains an underlying anti-capitalist sentiment.
+Born in 1874 Clark was certainly no Marxist but must have been influenced by the growth of Communist ideas towards the late 19th century and early 20th century and would have been radicalised by the crisis gripping world capitalism.

-Clark had a very rudimentary understanding of the nature of capitalism in her book, this is expressed by her statement saying “Perhaps it is impossible to say what exactly constitutes a capitalist, and no attempt will be made to define the term, which is used here to include the aristocracy who had long been accustomed to the control of wealth, and also those families whose property had been newly acquired through trade or commerce.
+Clark had a very rudimentary understanding of the nature of capitalism, expressed by this quote "Perhaps it is impossible to say what exactly constitutes a capitalist, and no attempt will be made to define the term, which is used here to include the aristocracy who had long been accustomed to the control of wealth, and also those families whose property had been newly acquired through trade or commerce.
 The second group conforms more nearly to the ideas generally understood by the term capitalist, but in English society, the two groups are closely related".
 (Chapter 2 page 14)

-Alice Clark's family was closely linked to leading figures of the organized movement for women's rights in the 1860s, including her mother, and her great-aunts, Priscilla Bright McLaren, Margaret Tanner, and Mary and Anna Maria Priestman.
-According to Online DNB by Sandra Stanley Holton “she followed their example, working continuously on behalf of women's rights from early adulthood.
+Alice Clark's family was also closely linked to leading figures of the organised movement for women's rights in the 1860s, including her mother, and her great-aunts, Priscilla Bright McLaren, Margaret Tanner, and Mary and Anna Maria Priestman.
+According to Sandra Stanley Holton ", she followed their example, working continuously on behalf of women's rights from early adulthood.
 From the 1890s she campaigned on behalf of women's suffrage as a member of the Women's Liberal Federation, helping form a branch in her locality.
 Temperance was another cause which she pursued during these years, alongside adult education".

-Clark's link with the English revolution was direct as she came from a family of Quakers who was at the beginning of the revolution part of its left wing.
-The Clark family were shoemakers and were the forebears of the modern day shoe sellers dotted around major high streets.
+Clark's link with the English revolution was direct as she came from a family of Quakers who at the beginning of the revolution part of its left wing.
+The Clark family were shoemakers and were the forebears of the modern-day shoe sellers dotted around major high streets.
 She held strongly feminist ideas.
-She was concerned about the effects industrialization had on the women workers.
-Clark belongs to the school of historiography which is broadly called 'economic history' now called social history.
+She was concerned about the effects industrialisation had on the women workers.
+Clark belongs to the school of historiography, which is broadly called 'economic history' now called social history.